-Politeness and etiquette in emails are the bulletproof way to prospects’ hearts and to turning them into loyal customers.
+Politeness and email etiquette are the bulletproof way to prospects’ hearts and to turn them into loyal customers.

-What is an email etiquette — it is the set of rules for email marketing.
+What is email etiquette — it is the set of rules for email marketing.
 There are the dos and don’ts to consider when creating an email in it.
 What are they?
-Let’s see
+Let’s see.

-Who said that women like reading about female apparel and perfumes only, while men like reading about muscle cars?
+Who said that women only read about female apparel and perfumes while men like reading about muscle cars?
 You do need to segment your contacts according to their preferences.
 How can you detect them?
 By asking direct questions.

 This will help you deliver only relevant emails.

-Normally, email marketers also divide their contacts into groups according to their age, and country.
-And this is great if their brands sell unisexual goods.
-For example, you decide to run a back-to-school campaign or to congratulate your customers on the President’s Day.
-In both cases, you should know where the person lives, as Europeans do not celebrate the President’s Day, and their kids go to school on the first of September.
+Normally, email marketers also divide their contacts into groups according to their age and geographical location.
+For example, you decide to run a back-to-school campaign or to congratulate your customers on President’s Day.
+In both cases, you should know where the person lives, as Europeans do not celebrate President’s Day, and their kids go to school on the first of September.